Google Posts: Will This Change The Landscape of Local Search?

 Like Facebook or Instagram posts, Google Posts may serve as a new channel through which you can better connect with both your existing and potential clients/customers.
 After all, posts can be up to 300 words long, giving you ample opportunity to convey valuable, time-sensitive information that resonates with your audience.
 Make your post standout by adding a memorable title, image and a call-to-action button that links to a landing page.
 You can also set the post as an event with dates and other information that may interest your audience.

 Also worth mentioning, the post includes your name, address and phone number which could drive foot traffic to your business’ physical location.

 As more and more businesses (of all sizes) realize that they now have a whole lot more power over how their brands appear in search, we’ll probably witness a surge in Google Posts.
 This latest attempt at marrying search with social just might be Google’s best idea yet.

-As an Orlando marketing agency, PH3 Agency + Brewery has helped businesses increase their exposure and quality leads through branding, content development, digital/web, search and social strategies since 2003.
+As one of the Top Digital Advertising Agencies, PH3 Agency + Brewery has helped businesses increase their exposure and quality leads through branding, content development, digital/web, search and social strategies since 2003.